lezcano/geotorch/docs/source/reals.rst

 Real vector space: :math:`\mathbb{R}^n`
 ========================================================

-.. currentmodule:: geotorch.reals
+.. currentmodule:: geotorch

 :math:`\mathbb{R}^n` is the vector space of unconstrained vectors.
-Mostly useful to be composed and form more interesting spaces using the classes from :ref:`Constructions`
+This class is useful when composed with other manifolds to form more interesting spaces using the classes from :ref:`Constructions`

 .. autoclass:: Rn